-New Zealand’s geodetic system is a network of trig stations and geodetic marks that span the country.
-They form the physical reference points for the exact location and measurement of all the features of New Zealand’s land and sea.
+Physically the geodetic system is seen as a network of trig stations and geodetic marks that spans the country.
+These are the reference points by which the location of all the features of New Zealand’s land and sea are defined.

-Our geodetic data is the essential information used in creating maps and marine charts and in determining property boundaries.
-It’s data critical to the responsiveness of emergency services.
+These are the basis for creating maps and marine charts and in determining property boundaries.
+It is critical to the responsiveness of emergency services.
 It’s also vital for activities like construction and property development and the placement and location of utility services like power and gas.
-And it’s the information people rely on in daily life – for doing anything from tramping to driving.
+And it also provides information people rely on in daily life – for doing anything from tramping to driving.

-Our job is to ensure this information is as accurate as possible.
-We make sure the methods used to measure, store and convert this data is sound and that what we do and how do it is compatible with international standards.
+Our job is to ensure this information is suited to the needs of the people who use it.
+We make sure the methods used to measure, store and convert this data are sound, and that what we do and how we do it is compatible with international standards.